realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 This means the framework does not force a choice between:

 - “only fine-grain explanation matters”
-- or “coarse-grain structure is enough forever”
+- “coarse-grain structure is enough forever”

 Instead: